angular/material-tools/README.md

 [Angular-Material](http://github.com/angular/material) deploys standard builds to [github.com/angular/bower-material](http://github.com/angular/bower-material).
 The **standard** build contains all material components, all themes, and all layout features.... for easy installs and usages.

-Developers interested in custom builds should use **material-tools** to generate their own desired builds:
+Developers interested in custom builds should use **material-tools** to generate their own custom [Angular-Material v1.x](http://github.com/angular/material) builds:

 *  using only a subset of components,
 *  using only 1 specific theme,
 *  using only the Layout API

-> Currently, only [Angular-Material v1.x](http://github.com/angular/material) is supported.
-Angular Material v2 support may be added in the future.
+> Support for Angular Material v2 may be added in the future.

 ## Quick Links
 - [Installation](#installation)